Kenosha protesters, police clash in third night of unrest

 CLICK HERE TO GET THE FOX NEWS APP

-The family plans to file a civil rights lawsuit against the Kenosha Police Department, lawyers said.
+The family plans to file a civil lawsuit against the Kenosha Police Department, lawyers said.

+Hundreds of protesters defied Monday's 8 p.m. curfew as they gathered downtown.
+Some clashed with police and other vandalized nearby businesses and residences.